 Suggested Citation: America's Health Rankings analysis of CDC, Behavioral Risk Factor Surveillance System, United Health Foundation, AmericasHealthRankings.org, accessed 2024.

-In 2020, the national cost of cancer care was projected to be $208.9 billion.
-Assuming the number of new diagnoses and the rate of survival remain constant, those costs are expected to increase 34% by 2030.
+The national cost of cancer care was projected to be $208.9 billion in 2020, which is likely an underestimate due to rising treatment costs.
+Assuming the number of new diagnoses and the rate of survival remain constant, those costs are expected to increase to $246 billion by 2030.

-According to America’s Health Rankings data, the prevalence of cancer is higher among:
+According to America’s Health Rankings analysis, the prevalence of cancer is higher among:

 A 2022 study identified a rising trend in aggressive uterine and breast cancer diagnoses, disproportionately affecting Black women.
-The report highlights that while Black women and white women have similar incidence rates of uterine cancer, death rates are twice as high for Black women.
-Black women also experience higher rates of aggressive breast cancer subtypes, such as estrogen-receptor–negative or triple-negative, than the general population.
+While the incidence rates of uterine cancer were similar for Black women and white women, the mortality rate was twice as high for Black women.
+Black women also experience higher rates of aggressive breast cancer subtypes, such as estrogen-receptor–negative and triple-negative, than the general population.

 While there is no universal cure, there are ways for providers and individuals to reduce the risk of certain cancers.
 Some evidence-based approaches include: